-Connect to Secure Web Gateway with Magic WAN · Cloudflare Magic WAN docs
+Connect to Secure Web Gateway with Magic WAN

 Secure Web Gateway

-After setting up the GRE tunnels and static routes, configure the policies for Secure Web Gateway in the Teams dashboard.
-To set up the policies, refer to Secure Web Gateway policies.
+After setting up the Anycast GRE and static routes, configure the policies for Secure Web Gateway in the Teams dashboard.
+To set up the policies, refer to Secure Web Gateway policies .

 After you configured Secure Web Gateway, enterprise users and devices from each of the sites mentioned in the example scenario would be able to safely browse or access Internet resources under the protection of the Cloudflare edge network.